RockLib/RockLib.Serialization/docs/ConfigureSerializers.md

 ## XSerializer serializers

 The RockLib.Serialization.XSerializer package contains two implementations of the `ISerializer` interface: `XSerializerJsonSerializer` and `XSerializerXmlSerializer`.
-All of the constructor parameters in both classes are optional.
+All  the constructor parameters in both classes are optional.

 ```json
 {